 Credit risk is inherent in the Bank's various lending and business activities.
 Credit risk is the risk of loss arising from a customer or counterparty failing to meet their financial obligations to the Bank as they fall due.
 The Bank provides credit through residential and commercial mortgages, secured and unsecured loans and credit cards.
 Credit risk also arises through other activities not directly related to the provision of services to clients, such as short-term investments and interbank loans relating to liquidity management.
-All mortgage lending is originated by the Bank and retained and serviced within its lending division and Loan Portfolio Group ("LPG").
+All mortgage lending is originated by the Bank and retained and serviced within its Lending Division.